U.S. curbs visas for Chinese officials over Hong Kong freedoms -Pompeo

 Wall Street's major indexes tumbled on Friday after a Wall Street Journal article said U.S. "meddling" on issues like Hong Kong and Taiwan could jeopardize Chinese purchases under a Phase 1 trade deal Trump agreed with China in January, spooking investors already worried about a surge in coronavirus cases.
 Pompeo's announcement comes at a time of intensified U.S. rhetoric against Beijing as Trump campaigns for re-election.
 Opinion polls have shown voters increasingly embittered toward China, especially over the coronavirus, which began there.

 "President Trump promised to punish the Chinese Communist Party officials who were responsible for eviscerating Hong Kong's freedoms.
 Today, we are taking action to do just that," Pompeo said.
-He said China was pressuring local authorities to arrest pro-democracy activists and disqualify pro-democracy electoral candidates and added: "The United States will continue to review its authorities to respond to these concerns."
+He accused China of pressuring local authorities to arrest pro-democracy activists and disqualify electoral candidates, and added: "The United States will continue to review its authorities to respond to these concerns."

 ALSO READ